Slate: Downlow and White

 The term has most often been associated with African American men.
 Although the term originated in the African American community, the behaviors associated with the term are not new and not specific to black men who have sex with men.
 There are reports of rural white men who engage in downlow activity.

 Often, downlow behavior occurs in settings and cultures in which being gay is socially unacceptable or morally taboo and fiercely prohibited.
-While the practice of straight men secretly having sex with men is seen across all ethnic groups, it appears to be more prominent in communities in which traditional values are strictly applied and rigid rules foster intolerance.
+It also occurs in cultures in which masculinity (or machismo) is held in high regard and the notion of a man acting feminine is abhorrent.
+While the practice of straight men secretly having sex with men is witnessed across all ethnic groups, it appears to be more prominent in communities in which traditional values are strictly applied and rigid rules foster intolerance.

 What is MSM?